 Representative ITC Proceedings

 Certain Devices Containing Non-Volatile Memory and Products Containing The Same (USITC 337-TA-922) – Represented Complainants Macronix International Co., Ltd. and Macronix America, Inc. in a patent infringement action relating to non-volatile memory technology.
-Resolved successfully via settlement.

-Certain Non-Volatile Memory Chips and Products Containing the Same (USITC 337-TA-916) – Represented Respondents Macronix International Co., Ltd. and Macronix America, Inc., Macronix Asia Ltd. of Japan, Macronix (Hong Kong) Co., Ltd. of Hong Kong, and Macronix’s customers in a patent infringement action relating to non-volatile memory technology.
+Resolved successfully via Certain Non-Volatile Memory Chips and Products Containing the Same (USITC 337-TA-916) – Represented Respondents Macronix International Co., Ltd. and Macronix America, Inc., Macronix Asia Ltd. of Japan, Macronix (Hong Kong) Co., Ltd. of Hong Kong, and Macronix’s customers in a patent infringement action relating to non-volatile memory technology.
 Resolved successfully via settlement.